c-neto/carlosneto.dev/blog/2025/2025-06-22-kubernetes-logs-simplified.md

 /var/log/containers/<pod_name>_<namespace>_<container_name>-<container_id>.log

 # >>> symbolic link log file name example
-/var/log/containers/nginx-deployment-7f5c7d4f9b-abcde_default_nginx-container-12345.log
+/var/log/containers/nginx-7f5c7d4f9b-abcde_default_nginx-container-12345.log

 # >>> real file that the symbolic link points to
-/var/log/pods/default_nginx-deployment-7f5c7d4f9b-abcde_12345/nginx-container/0.log
+/var/log/pods/default_nginx-7f5c7d4f9b-abcde_12345/nginx-container/0.log
 ```

 The `$ kubectl logs` command always uses the absolute path of the log file and never the symbolic link path.
-The symbolic link is a mechanism that the kubelet uses to simplify log ingestion for third-party log shipping tools like [Fluent Bit](https://docs.fluentbit.io/manual), [Vector](https://vector.dev/), [Filebeat](https://www.elastic.co/pt/beats/filebeat), and [Rsyslog](https://www.rsyslog.com/).
-It is important to understand that the files present in `/var/log/containers/` point to the current container execution log (`0.log`) and do not concatenate the files `0.log`, `1.log`, `2.log`, and so on.
+The symbolic link is a mechanism that the kubelet uses to simplify log ingestion for third-party log shipping tools like [Fluent Bit](https://docs.fluentbit.io/manual), [Vector](https://vector.dev/), [Filebeat](https://www.elastic.co/pt/beats/filebeat), etc. It is important to understand that the files present in `/var/log/containers/` point to the current container execution log (`0.log`) and do not concatenate the files `0.log`, `1.log`, `2.log`, and so on.
+When a container crashes and a new `0.log` is created, the symbolic link points to the new `0.log` file, so the content is overwritten.
+The log shipping tool should be prepared to handle this behavior.
+Fluent Bit, for example, uses inode tracking of the symlinked log file.
+When the file that the symlink points to is rotated, the inode of the file changes as well, and Fluent Bit understands that it is a new log file and needs to read the log content from the start, even though the file name remains the same.
+For more details, see [the Fluent Bit Input Plugin reference](https://docs.fluentbit.io/manual/pipeline/inputs/tail#keep_state).

 ## Understanding Kubernetes Log Format